 Admission requirements: general or restricted university entrance qualification

-Beginning of the course: once a year at winter semester
+Beginning of the course: once a year at winter and summer semester